-Cervical cancer usually results from infection with the human papillomavirus (HPV), transmitted during sexual intercourse.
+Cervical cancer usually results from infection with the human papillomavirus (HPV), transmitted during sexual contact.

-The first symptom is usually irregular vaginal bleeding, usually after sexual intercourse, but symptoms may not occur until the cancer has enlarged or spread.
+The first symptom is usually irregular vaginal bleeding, usually after sexual activity, but symptoms may not occur until the cancer has enlarged or spread.

 Papanicolaou (Pap) tests can usually detect abnormalities, which are then biopsied.